charliechan95/spacetunerpro/README.md

 # SpaceTuner Pro

-A professional Progressive Web App (PWA) for tuning Handpans and Tongue Drums.
+A professional app for tuning Handpans and Tongue Drums.
 Built with React, TailwindCSS, and the Web Audio API.
 Now also available as a native mobile app for Android and iOS!

 ## Project Structure